Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In spoken or written Chinese, though, this alternate name is rarely used, if at all.
 The Chinese term for “hungry ghost” carries severe negative connotations.
 It is often also used to mock shamelessly greedy people.

-No Chinese would thus want to refer to deceased ancestors this way; doing so immediately implies one’s lineage is disgraceful.
+No Chinese would thus refer to deceased ancestors this way; doing so immediately implies one’s lineage is disgraceful.
 Needless to say, no one would want to offend wandering spirits with such an offensive term too.

 Paper Offerings Both Simple and Elaborate Are Burnt